Become A Versatile Secondary School Teacher!

 Learn More About This Program

-Shenandoah University’s School of Education & Leadership prepares practitioner-leaders by offering programs of study that conform to the following principles:
+Shenandoah University’s Division of Education & Leadership prepares practitioner-leaders by offering programs of study that conform to the following principles:

 - practicing in a spirit of collaboration, thoughtful examination of the foundations, current contexts and future possibilities of the fields of study